makamonika/SEO-Query-Insights/.ai/prd.md

 - FR-25: The system shall display performance metrics for each AI-generated cluster
 - FR-26: The system shall handle queries in different languages as distinct entities
 - FR-27: (MVP persistence policy): AI-suggested clusters are ephemeral and are not persisted to the database unless the user accepts them
-- FR-28: (MVP persistence policy): When a cluster is accepted, it is saved as a private user group with its queries; discarded clusters are not saved, but accept and discard actions are logged for analytics
+- FR-28: (MVP persistence policy): When a cluster is accepted, it is saved as a private user group with references to specific query records via foreign keys; discarded clusters are not saved, but accept and discard actions are logged for analytics

 ### 3.5 Opportunity Detection